ellenra/ecommerce-app/README.md

-# Ecommerce Marketplace
+# Ecommerce Marketplace For Digital Products

 ## About

-This web application allows registered users to create their own online stores to sell products, or simply browse products and stores as a buyer and make purchases.
+This web application allows registered users to create their own online stores to sell all kinds of digital products, or simply browse products and stores as a buyer and make purchases.

 ## Built With